insected/bobbae_gcp-wiki/Accounts-and-Billing.md

 [https://cloud.google.com/products/calculator](https://cloud.google.com/products/calculator)

-Managing GCP usage and cost trends is easier than you think.
-In this session, we'll show you how to quickly view your GCP costs, forecast your month-end bill, and provide an overview of some of the controls you can put in place to prevent budget overruns.
+Quickly view your GCP costs, forecast your month-end bill, and provide an overview of some of the controls you can put in place to prevent budget overruns.

 [https://www.youtube.com/watch?v=UocD6uY2-js](https://www.youtube.com/watch?v=UocD6uY2-js)